novoda/spikes/gradle-diff-task-dependencies/README.md

 ## How to use

-The Gradle plugin extends the `Task` Gradle API with one extra method: `ifDiffMatches`.
+The Gradle plugin extends the `Task` Gradle API with one extra method: `onMatchDependsOn`.
-This method accepts a list of `Pattern`s that, if matched by any of the changed files in Git Diff, sets the task dependency.
+This method accepts a list of `Pattern`s that, if matched by any of the changed files in Git Diff, sets the task(s) dependency(ies).

 For example: